dswd/vpncloud/vpncloud.md

     - Type 2: Initial message
     - Type 3: Closing message

+After this 8 byte header, the rest of the message follows.
+It is encrypted using the method specified in the header.

-After this 8 byte header, the additional headers as specified in the `flags` field will follow in the order of their respective flag bits.
+In the decrypted data, the additional headers as specified in the `flags` field will follow in the order of their respective flag bits.

   * **Network ID**:

     The network id is encoded as 8 bytes.

-  * **Crypto information**:

-    If this header is present, the contents of the message are encrypted and must have to decrypted before decoding.
-    This option contains 40 bytes.
-The first 8 bytes are the **nonce** for this message and the later 32 bytes are the **authentication hash** of the message.

-After the additional headers, message as specified in the `message type` field will follow:
+After the additional headers, the message as specified in the `message type` field will follow:

   * **Data packet** (message type 0):
     This packet contains payload.
 The format of the data depends on the device